Jules Lagae: Education

-First Prize “Prix de Rome” sculpture
+First Prize "Prix de Rome" sculpture

 Lagae married the French-speaking Léonie Noulet in 1888 in Schaerbeek.
 In that year he also took part for the third time in the Grand Prix of Rome, an age-old competition for young artists in which the winner received a scholarship to study abroad for four years.
-His work from the final, "The Sower of Good Grain" earned him the final victory.
+His work from the final, 'The Sower of Good Grain' earned him the final victory.
 He was festively received in Roeselare and a few days later he received a tribute in the city when the tomb of Albrecht Rodenbach was unveiled.
-That grave is also his hand.
+That grave is also of Lagae's hand.

 The Lagae family lived abroad from 1889 to 1892, mainly in Italy.
 During his travels he comes under the influence of the classicist realistic style even more.
 He makes some well-known works there such as 'Boetelingen', which is located in Ghent and 'The abandoned one'.
 That statue, or a copy of it, is on the family grave of his sister in Roeselare.
 Lagae made various kinds of sculptures, but through his realism he became skilled in busts and medallions, among other things.